 - Consider using a long copy for web resources aimed at providing informative content.

 - Use verbs in the imperative form to encourage people to actions.

-- Use contrast colors for call-to-action elements, so that they could draw user’s attention more effectively.
-However, don’t forget to test readability of the text on the CTA elements: it has a crucial impact on usability and conversion rates.
+- Use contrast colors for call-to-action elements, so that they could draw the user’s attention more effectively.
+However, don’t forget to test the readability of the text on the CTA elements: it has a crucial impact on usability and conversion rates.

 - A caption should preferably describe or add the data that isn’t obvious from the image.

 - Give strong preference to present tenses in captions.

 - Always ground your solutions on preliminary user research and don’t neglect testing different options.

 Here is the collection of recommended articles for further reading in case you would like to read more on the theme.

 Our next publication will continue the comprehensive theme of visual hierarchy and its effective practices in web and mobile interfaces.
 Don’t miss!